 5. Focus on Lucrative Projects

 Finally, you may want to look at your client roster and make sure that all of your current projects are truly worth your time.
 If you can ease up on your overall workload by connecting with clients that will offer higher rates for similar projects, you’ll be able to reclaim your time without sacrificing your earnings.
 Remember, working smart is just as important as working hard!

-As a professional writer and business owner, you’re responsible for meeting your clients’ expectations, managing your employees and contractors and continuously improving your skills to stay competitive.
+As a professional writer and business owner, you’re responsible for meeting your clients’ expectations, managing your employees and contractors, and continuously improving your skills to stay competitive.
 It’s only natural to feel stressed sometimes!
-But with these tips on how to reduce stress and grow your business, you’ll be able to make progress towards your goals without working overtime.
+But with these tips on how to reduce stress and grow your business, you’ll be able to make progress toward your goals without working overtime.

 Guest Post by Julie Morris

 Julie Morris spent years of an unfulfilling career in finance before deciding to help people in other ways.
 Today she is a life and career coach who believes she can relate to the clients who feel run over by life.
 She’s also living this passion by the use of her site: http://juliemorris.org/